 Lens Cloth

-The sand and sea air are bad for your phone or camera lens.
-In order to obtain the best-quality photos, clean your camera and phone lenses intermittently throughout the day.
+Outdoor elements are bad for your phone or camera lens.
+To obtain the best-quality photos, clean your camera and phone lenses intermittently throughout the day.
+I love this Klimt artsy cloth!

 Kindle

-If you love reading at the beach, a kindle is a good gadget to have.
-With a kindle, you don’t have to bring multiple books in your luggage.
+For lazy days at the beach, poolside, or mountain getaway, a kindle is a good gadget to have.
+With a kindle, you don’t have to worry about the weight and space that multiple books would take up in your luggage.
 You can load your guide books to educate yourself about your surroundings and/or favorite fiction all on one device.
-Now there’s a waterproof model, too!

 HEALTH & BEAUTY